JakeWengroff/jakewengroff.github.io/about.md

 ---
 layout: page
-title: About Flack{er}.to Hacker
+title: About Flack{er}
 permalink: /about/
 ---

 This blog was created to track my transition from PR professional to software engineer.

+'Flack' is slang for a publicist.
+A hacker is a programmer.
+I figured the best name for this blog would be Flacker.

-It's a coding blog, but here and there you may read my random musings about media, marketing, advertising, and publishing.
+It's a coding blog, but here and there you may read my random musings about media, marketing, and publishing.

 You can read more about me here:
 * [LinkedIn](http://www.linkedin.com/in/jakewengroff)